vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 The ``duration`` field gives the expected maximum amount of time the workshop would take to complete.
 This field only provides informational value and is not used to police how long a workshop instance will last.
 The format of the field is an integer number with ``s``, ``m``, or ``h`` suffix.

-The ``vendor`` field should be a value which identifies the company or organisation which the authors are affiliated with.
-This could be a company or organisation name, or a DNS hostname under the control of whoever has created the workshop.
+The ``vendor`` field should be a value which identifies the company or organization which the authors are affiliated with.
+This could be a company or organization name, or a DNS hostname under the control of whoever has created the workshop.

 The ``authors`` field should list the people who worked on creating the workshop.

 The ``tags`` field should list labels which help to identify what the workshop is about.
-This will be used in a searchable catalog of workshops.
+This might be used in a searchable catalog of workshops.

 The ``logo`` field should be a graphical image provided in embedded data URI format which depicts the topic of the workshop.
 The image should be 400 by 400 pixels.
-This will be used in a searchable catalog of workshops.
+This might be used in a searchable catalog of workshops.

 Note that when referring to a workshop definition after it has been loaded into a Kubernetes cluster, the value of ``name`` field given in the metadata is used.
 If you want to play around with slightly different variations of a workshop, copy the original workshop definition YAML file and change the value of ``name``.
 Then make your changes and load it into the Kubernetes cluster.